 Your Dextr Administrator may also enable other status for you to select and to be seen by your teammates.

-Home Dashboard & Cards
+Home Dashboard & Widgets

 This area is for the display of real time metrics for all queues in near real time activity.
 Clicking on a queue name in the dropdown will show the metrics for that queue while the Global view summarizes all queues.